S. 1213: Protect Elections from Deceptive AI Act

 1

-The bill bars any person, political committee, or other entity from knowingly distributing materially deceptive AI-generated audio or visual media when carrying out a Federal election activity or when the media concerns a candidate for Federal office, but only if the purpose is either (1) influencing an election or (2) soliciting funds.
+The bill bars any person, political committee, or other entity from knowingly distributing materially deceptive AI-generated audio or video during federal election activity, or about a federal candidate, when the purpose is to influence an election or solicit funds.

 2